 Access control screen

-• roles - Create roles.
+• Roles - Create roles.
 Each role consists of a set of permissions (Redis ACLs) for one or more Redis databases.
 You can reuse these roles for multiple users.

 Active-Active databases